gustavo-andres/swapi-rebel-code-generator/README.md

 ## Solution Requirements
 1. All calculations must be performed algorithmically.
 2. No hardcoding of values or results.
 3. All code must include clear comments explaining the logic.
-4. Each function must have a docstring explaining its purpose and parameters.
+(Including all functions inputs and expected outputs)
-5. Record all intermediate outputs and logic in a separate document for review.
+4. Record all intermediate outputs and logic in a separate document for review.

 ## Deliverables